Thursday, August 28, 2008

 The Sydney Stitches and Craft Show has a huge variety of craft works and supplies on display.
 I'll be at the Stampin' Up!® exhibit, so please come over and say "hello"!
 You can join in our Free Make-and-Take.
 There'll be lots of ideas on display and fantastic demonstrations happening too...Crayon Resist, Faux Tearing, Stamp Wheels, Scrapbooking and more!

-Wed 20 - Sun 24 August 2008, 10am - 5pm daily
+When: Wed 20 - Sun 24 August 2008, 10am - 5pm daily

 Where: Rosehill Racecourse, Unwin Street, Rosehill (Sydney) NSW